Fohdeesha/quanta-brocade/documentation/delta.md

 # Flashing the Delta 7024 to a Dell 8024

 ## Disclaimer & Caveats
+This page will guide you through flashing a Delta Networks 7024 (DNI7024F) to a Dell PowerConnect 8024 (PC8024F).
 We are not responsible for any damaged devices or property resulting from this guide.
+As of now this process is irreversible, so be sure you want to do it.

 **NOTE: UNFINISHED GUIDE!
 DO NOT FOLLOW!!!!!**

+## Advantages
+The Delta switch comes with a very limited "demo build" of Fastpath, with little to no documentation.
+There's also no updates for it ever released.
+By switching to Dell, you gain regular firmware updates (as recent as a few months ago), and plenty of documentation.
+You get a more fleshed out OS including a web interface as well.

 ## Prerequisites